 - Self-Service Capabilities: Self-service features are very helpful as well; they ensure that employees can use the software to keep managers and colleagues updated, and they help to minimize the amount of work the manager is required to do on a daily basis

 Weekdone provides a large tool kit including: weekly planning, status reporting.
 1:1 reviews, custom templates, activity dashboards and more.
 With a clear, easy-to-view dashboard, it allows managers and team members to plan their week, set goals (or objectives), and come up with measurable ways to track their progress and stay on track.

-Weekdone's prides itself in empowering employees to manage and track their own work.
-This is especially important in today's remote work enviornment.
+Weekdone Team Compass prides itself in empowering employees to manage and track their own work.
+This is especially important in today’s remote work environment.
 Weekdone allows managers to set up meetings to talk to workers, provide feedback, and make sure everyone is on the same page.